Sure Dividend

 Putting it all together, Atmos Energy’s total expected returns could look like the following:

-Added up, Atmos Energy is expected to generate 11.0% annualized total returns over the next five years, making the stock attractive for investors interested in dividend growth and total returns.
+Added up, Atmos Energy is expected to generate 7.7% annualized total returns over the next five years, which does not make the stock attractive for investors interested in dividend growth and total returns.

-The dividend yield is not substantial but remains attractive, while the dividend appears quite safe.
-The company has a projected 2024 payout ratio of ~49%, which indicates a sustainable dividend.
+The dividend yield is not substantial but remains attractive, while the dividend appears relatively safe.
+The company has projected a 2025 payout ratio of ~48%, indicating a sustainable dividend.
 As a result, we view Atmos Energy as a blue-chip stock.

 Final Thoughts

 Atmos Energy stock is attractive for investors looking for an above-average yield and regular dividend growth.
-Because of this, Atmos Energy can serve a valuable purpose in an income investor’s portfolio as the stock offers a very secure and growing dividend income stream, and its dividend yield is well above the average dividend yield of the S&P 500 Index.
+Because of this, it can serve a valuable purpose in an income investor’s portfolio.
+The stock offers a very secure and growing dividend income stream, and its dividend yield is well above the average dividend yield of the S&P 500 Index.

 Note: Atmos Energy also ranks well using The Chowder Rule.